wouterla/youtube-360-embed/readme.txt

 <div id="video" youtube_id="mUKHOnN8vQ8"></div>

-The thumbnail is automatically retrieved from youtube, but can be overridden by adding an 'img' attribute to the div tag.
+The thumbnail is automatically retrieved from youtube, but can be overridden by adding an 'img' attribute to the div tag pointing to the url of the image you want to use.

 == Changelog ==